yashguptak/Trade-Analysis/README.md

 - Larger trades lead to **higher profit volatility**.

 ---
+Note: The original dataset is large and exceeds GitHub’s file size limits.
+A sampled dataset is provided for demonstration and reproducibility.
 ⭐ If you like this project, feel free to **star the repository**.